elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 [216]

 of next Tuesday would be under the direction of the Committee on Fiction.
-Also, that Mrs. Miller had resigned the Chairmanship of this Committee; and that the President had been requested to accept it,--and had consented to do so.
+Also, that Mrs. [Maria W.] Miller had resigned the Chairmanship of this Committee; and that the President had been requested to accept it,--and had consented to do so.
 The programme for next Tuesday was also announced.

 Announcement was made of the Literary Lectures of Miss Claudia Stuart.